GitHub private repositories open to non-paying users

 GitHub passed 100 million repositories in November, but that number could be set to explode as the popular code-hosting platform today announced that it’s opening up private repositories to free users for the first time.

 As things stand, GitHub offers a number of paid plans to suit specific use-cases.
-Each of these plans offer unlimited public and private repositories — a repository is basically where all your project files and revision history are stored.
-Up until now, GitHub has been free only for use on public repositories and open-source projects, but moving forward non-paying users can access unlimited private repositories — though with an upper restriction of three collaborators.
+Each of these plans offers unlimited public and private repositories — a repository is basically where all your project files and revision history are stored.
+Up until now, GitHub has been free only for use on public repositories and open source projects, but moving forward non-paying users can access unlimited private repositories — though with an upper restriction of three collaborators.

 Despite the collaborator restriction, this move should go some way toward raising GitHub’s appeal for individual users, small developer teams, or anyone working on personal side projects.
 It’s also the first major update since Microsoft completed its $7.5 billion acquisition of GitHub in October.